NoahTheCodeMaker/Capstone/README.md

     "success":true
 }

+DELETE '/actors'
+- Deletes the actor using the id.
+This endpoint was created for the frontend to be able to use it with axios.
+- Request Arguments: Expects a bearer token in header under key 'Authorization' with the delete actors permission, and expects a query parameter 'id' with the id of the actor to be deleted.
+- Returns: The "deleted_actor_id" containing the id as an integer of the actor deleted, and a "success" key with a boolean indicating success
+- Example Request: curl -H 'Authorization: Bearer {Token_ID_Here}' -X DELETE https://noahdragoonudacitycapstone.onrender.com/actors?id=1
+- Example Response:
+{
+    "deleted_actor_id":1,
+    "success":true
+}

 DELETE '/movies/delete'
 - Deletes the movie using the id
 - Request Arguments: Expects a bearer token in header under key 'Authorization' with the delete movies permission as well as the data header 'Content-Type: application/json'.
 Also expects the "id" argument in the body containing the id of the movie to delete
 - Returns: The "deleted_movie_id" containing the id as an integer of the movie deleted, and a "success" key with a boolean indicating success
 - Example Request: curl -d '{"id":1}' -H 'Authorization: Bearer {Token_ID_Here}' -H 'Content-Type: application/json' -X DELETE https://noahdragoonudacitycapstone.onrender.com/movies
+- Example Response:
+{
+    "deleted_movie_id":1,
+    "success":true
+}

+DELETE '/movies'
+- Deletes the movie using the id.
+This endpoint was created for the frontend to be able to use it with axios.
+- Request Arguments: Expects a bearer token in header under key 'Authorization' with the delete movies permission, and expects a query parameter 'id' with the id of the movie to be deleted.
+- Returns: The "deleted_movie_id" containing the id as an integer of the movie deleted, and a "success" key with a boolean indicating success
+- Example Request: curl -H 'Authorization: Bearer {Token_ID_Here}' -X DELETE https://noahdragoonudacitycapstone.onrender.com/movies?id=1
 - Example Response:
 {
     "deleted_movie_id":1,